aelzenaar/bella/examples/README.md

  - [web.py](examples/web.py) -- a group which is not quasi-Fuchsian, but has quasi-Fuchsian component stabilisers.
  - [elementary.py](examples/elementary.py) -- an elementary group obtained as the orientation-preserving half of the group of reflections of a parallelogram.
  - [beads.py](examples/beads.py) -- draw limit sets of bead groups along arbitrary polygonal paths.
+ - [atom.py](examples/atom.py) -- draw the limit set of an approximation of Accola's atom group (an infinitely generated group).

 ## Interactive panel scripts
 Run these with `panel serve [filename]`.
 You need the optional `panel` dependency.